S-truong95/apimastery/README.md

 <br>1.
 Browse our collection of science subjects, fields and scientists as long as you like, or exit at any time by closing the window from
 the top right navigation bar.

-*Here's how to interact with our blog...*
+*Here's how to interact with our site...*
 <br>2.
 Use the navigation buttons at the top of the page to view **Subjects**, **Fields**, or **Scientists**.
 <br>3.
 When on the SUBJECTS page, click on the image to display all associated FIELDS.
 At the bottom of the page,
 you have the option to add a new FIELD that will be assigned to the selected SUBJECT collections.